-Under the SWS, a course listing is called an academic activity code, and consists of a series of 8 characters (e.g., PHM355H1):
+Course codes consist of a series of 8 characters (e.g., PHM355H1):

-- three letters which indicate the Faculty or Department offering the course - three numbers which indicate the level of the course - one letter which indicates the weight value of the course (H = a half credit; Y = a full credit) - one number which indicates the campus where the course is offered (1 = St. George; 3 = University of Toronto at Scarborough; 5 = University of Toronto at Mississauga).
+- · three letters which indicate the Faculty or Department offering the course - · three numbers which indicate the level of the course - one letter which indicates the weight value of the course (H = a half credit; Y = a full credit) - one number which indicates the campus where the course is offered (1 = St. George; 3 = University of Toronto at Scarborough; 5 = University of Toronto at Mississauga).

-SECTION CODE
+SECTION CODES